 "Working hard to leave the world better than I found it" - Jonah Gruda

-Because Jonah Would... bring people together to create change.
+Because Jonah Would... is a 501(c)(3) nonprofit built to bring people together to create change in the fight against Cholangiocarcinoma.
 Every dollar raised moves us closer to better treatments, more hope, and the lasting impact he dreamed of.

 Share Our Story

 Founded in 2006, CCF is a global 501(c)(3) nonprofit organization.
 Its mission is to find a cure and improve the quality of life for those affected by bile duct cancer.
 CCF supports basic and translational research and raises awareness in the cholangiocarcinoma community through advocacy, education, collaboration, and research.
-For more information about cholangiocarcinoma and CCF, please visit https://cholangiocarcinoma.org/.
+For more information, please visit https://cholangiocarcinoma.org/..

-Support us by making a donation or joining our team to help raise funds.
-We are grateful for your support!
+Support us by making a donation or joining our efforts to continue raising funds and awareness.

 Donate Now